maxencefaldor/cax/README.md

 ## Why CAX? 💡

-CAX supports discrete and continuous models, including neural cellular automata, across any number of dimensions.
+CAX supports discrete and continuous systems, including neural cellular automata, across any number of dimensions.
 Beyond traditional cellular automata, it also handles particle systems and more, all unified under a single, intuitive API.

 ### Rich 🎨